 We measure the delay and power performance using the same metric as in the DVB formulation.
-Assuming that a floorplan of the layout is available, we can identify locations and shapes of rectangular blockages, which allow wiring on top but forbid buffer insertion, and locations of buffer stations (BS) which are the allocated space for buffer insertion.
+Assuming that a floorplan of the layout is available, we can identify the locations and shapes of rectangular blockages, which allows wiring on top but forbid buffer insertion, and the locations of the buffer station (BS) which are the allocated space for buffer insertion.
 Therefore we have the following problem formulation.

-Dual V{dd} Buffered Tree Construction (D-Tree) - Given locations of a source node n{src} , sink nodes n_s , blockages and BS, the D-Tree problem is to find the minimum power embedded rectilinear spanning tree with a buffer placement, buffer sizes and a V{dd} assignment on the floorplan that satisfy the RAT q_n^{src} constraint at the source n{src} and the slew rate bound \hat{s} at every input of the buffers and the sinks n_s .
+Dual V{dd} Buffered Tree Construction (D-Tree) Problem - Given the locations of a source node n{src} , sink nodes n_s , blockages and BS, the D-Tree problem is to find the minimum power embedded rectilinear spanning tree with the buffer placement, the buffer sizes and the V{dd} assignment on the floorplan that satisfy the $RAT q_n^{src}$ constraint at the source n{src} and the slew rate bound \hat{s} at every input of the buffers and the sinks n_s .